 10. Official Video Release: Post your musical masterpiece on YouTube and include the following as both tags and in the video description area: TeachECON, Rock-o-nomix, Rockonomix, Rockonomics, Rock-o-nomics, Economics, ECON, Spring2020

 Past State Winners:

 - 2019- Germantown High School

 - 2018- East Union Attendance Center

 Mississippi Stock Market Game (SMG)

 The Mississippi Stock Market Game (SMG) is a simulation of a real market, designed to involve students in the world of finance and investing as a means of helping them learn about how a market economy works.
 Student teams of 3 to 5 students invest a hypothetical $100,000 in stocks and compete for the best portfolio performance.
-There are two separate ten-week programs each year; one in the Fall and one in the Spring.
+There are two separate programs each year; one in the Fall and one in the Spring.

 The program is available to all public and private students throughout the state of Mississippi in grades 4 through 12.
 The program is adaptable for many different classes, including social studies, mathematics, economics, business, technology, gifted, and club activities.
 Students learn to develop team strategies, make decisions, and become informed about investment and economic terms.
 They also learn to see the connection between world events and their investments.